Why dogs urine mark

 Urine marking can prove a common problem for many dog owners.
-Behaviourist Inga MacKellar explains the reasons why older dogs might do it and offers some advice for tackling the issue where it’s unwelcome
+Behaviourist Inga MacKellar explains the reasons behind it and offers some advice for tackling the issue where it’s unwelcome

 Why does my dog do this?

-Just like younger canines, urine marking is something both older male and female dogs do, primarily as a way to communicate with each other.
+Urine marking is something both male and female dogs do, primarily as a way to communicate with each other.
 The urine they place contains chemical compounds that give out information about their sex and sexual state.
 Bitches, for example, will increase their marking behaviour when they’re in season, to indicate their availability to mate, while male dogs that are not neutered tend to urine mark more than those that are.
 Dogs of both sexes will also use urine to mark their territory.
 Male dogs typically cock their legs, while bitches generally squat, sometimes with a slightly raised leg – this is called the ‘squat raise’.

-Dogs also urine mark if they’re anxious or frustrated.
-This can become a problem when it’s happening in your home, and may come as a surprise to owners of older dogs if they haven’t behaved like this before.
+Dogs also urine mark if they’re anxious or frustrated, which can become a problem when it’s happening in your home.
 Anxiety or frustration can be caused by a wide range of factors: it may be that your dog can hear or see other dogs outside, sparking territorial behaviour, or he or she may be excited by the arrival of the postman or visitors.
 Some dogs are very sensitive to sound, so unusual or scary noises like fireworks or storms can cause them to urine mark.

 What can I do about it?

 First of all, you need to determine whether the marking is socially or sexually motivated, or is being caused by anxiety or frustration.
 Watch your dog for a few days and ask yourself some simple questions: are there lots of other animals nearby, or any that weren’t around before?
 Are there loud noises, such as building work behind the house?
 Has something changed within the household?